PayEx/django-payex/README.md

 Check out the [pypayex](https://github.com/funkbit/pypayex) module for communication with the PayEx API.
-The callback view and agreement verification check requires the `pypayex` module.
+The callback view and agreement verification check requires the `payex` module.

 The PayEx implementation manual is available here: http://www.payexpim.com/